Tag Archives: mycelium tech

 The people of SIA and their Multiversity of Arks would be waiting there.

-At the mirror, ready for the opening of the gate.
+At the Mirror, ready for the opening of the gate.

 The Wiki

 Juno lay in her beloved body, naked on the subtle rise and fall of the Aegean.
 Her hair spread out over the surface, pulling gently at her scalp.
 She could hear the sands and stones moving on the sea floor.
-Her slim feet dangled from her knees in the dark water.
+Her slim feet dangled in the dark water.
 That liquid resistance stroked her arches.

 She wiggled her toes and felt the new presence there.
 The Wiki.
 Between her big toe and her first toe on her right foot.